 SO Okay, the difference of opinion is semantical.

 DR In the early Gothic churches there’s a balcony around the top of the church.
 Even today, at Santa Maria del Bella and Assisi—on special occasions monks will go onto that top balcony, and sing a dialogue, back and forth, with the priest at the altar.
 You can hear this resonate through the stone.
 It makes air you can cut through.
 It expands the space and yet it brings you in.
 It brings me in—I can’t speak for anyone else.
 I was trying to mine that in myself.
-I don’t think I clearly understood (actually I think maybe I did), that years ago, with the carbon paper show, Drawing That Make Themselves at the Bykert Gallery; when I painted the floor and the walls blinding white and then overlit it, I was doing exactly the same thing then as now.
+I don’t think I clearly understood (actually I think maybe I did), that years ago, with the carbon paper show, Drawing Which Makes Itself at the Bykert Gallery; when I painted the floor and the walls blinding white and then overlit it, I was doing exactly the same thing then as now.
 I’ll probably do it again and again because I have a need to know about that.
 And I don’t know where that need comes from.

 SO It also forces the viewer to focus.